Retail Merchandising Color Wheel?

 BlackFashion, high-end gadgetsSophistication, exclusivity

 My U.S. clients often blend red headers with black body text for price cards because data shows a 14% lift on basket size.
-In Canada, stricter bilingual labeling compresses space, so I shift to orange that reads well in both languages.
+In Canada, stricter bilingual labeling5 compresses space, so I shift to orange that reads well in both languages.
 While designing displays, I use lab-calibrated swatches to lock delta-E below 2.0 between soft proof and final print.
-That tight control prevents color drift, which can erode brand equity.
-When shipments cross the Pacific, I add UV-blocking varnish so red stays vivid on retail floors for months, resisting warehouse lamps and direct sun near store windows.
+That tight control prevents color drift6, which can erode brand equity.
+When shipments cross the Pacific, I add UV-blocking varnish7 so red stays vivid on retail floors for months, resisting warehouse lamps and direct sun near store windows.

 Conclusion